King Charles III says Canada facing unprecedented challenges as Trump threatens annexation

 He also said the Canada must protect Quebec's dairy supply management industry.
 Trump attacked the industry in trade talks.

-The king will return to the U.K. after the speech and a visit to Canada’s National War Memorial.
+The king returned U.K. after the speech and a visit to Canada’s National War Memorial.

 Justin Vovk, a Canadian royal historian, said the king’s visit reminds him of when Queen Elizabeth II opened the Parliament in Grenada, a member of the commonwealth, in 1985.